Iburelli/GRB_significance/README.md

 ## Configuration file

 Under cfg you can find a sample configuration file.
 Description of each parameter is commented within.
 This file will serve as input when running the code.
+## Models
+XML models for GRB afterglows are obtained with Thomas pipeline (https://github.com/cta-rta/ctools-sci-grb) where the position of the source has been set in (ra,dec)=(0, 0.75) in order to be consistent with the 'region selection' step.

 ## Compiling the code